Reasons not to like Hong Kong

 You never know what you’re going to get.
 Examples: I was completely surprised at how warm locals were towards Lissette in Thailand.
 It had reassured me because I love Thailand and wanted Lissette to feel the same way.
 In Brazil I kept getting dirty looks but they seemingly had no problem with Lissette (I hadn’t expected that, I’ve never gone anywhere where I felt as disliked).
 In Hong Kong, on the other hand, it was Lissette who felt marginalized.
 And I have to admit, however much as I love Hong Kong, that I could see it.
 In some places in the world it still really pays to be a white man.
 Hong Kong is one of those places.
 Nobody likes to go somewhere and feel that they are looked down upon.
 In the end, I think it was this feeling that ruined Lissette’s experience.

-I still love Hong Kong, it is geographically one of the most impressive cities in the world and rates up there among other beautiful cities like San Francisco, Rio de Janeiro, Cape Town, and Vancouver.
+I still love Hong Kong, the geography makes it one of the most impressive cities in the world and rates up there among other beautiful cities like San Francisco, Rio de Janeiro, Cape Town, and Vancouver.
 Anybody have an opinion on that?

 I’m sure there’s some colored people reading this who’ve been to Hong Kong.
 What was your experience?